-We cover the Services described in this "Benefits and Your Cost Share" section, subject to the "Exclusions, Limitations, Coordination of Benefits, and Reductions" section, only if all of the following conditions are satisfied:

-- You are a Member on the date that you receive the Services - The Services are Medically Necessary - The Services are one of the following: - ◆ Preventive Services - ◆ health care items and services for diagnosis, assessment, or treatment - ◆ health education covered under "Health Education" in this "Benefits and Your Cost Share" section - ◆ other health care items and services - ◆ other services to treat Severe Mental Illness and Serious Emotional Disturbance of a Child Under Age 18 - The Services are provided, prescribed, authorized, or directed by a Plan Physician except where specifically noted to the contrary in the sections listed below for the following Services: - ◆ certain care when you visit the service area of another Region as described under "Receiving Care Outside of Your Home Region" in the "How to Obtain Services" section - ◆ drugs prescribed by dentists as described under "Outpatient Prescription Drugs, Supplies, and Supplements" in this "Benefits and Your Cost Share" section - ◆ emergency ambulance Services as described under "Ambulance Services" in this "Benefits and Your Cost Share" section - ◆ Emergency Services, Post-Stabilization Care, and Out-of-Area Urgent Care as described in the "Emergency Services and Urgent Care" section - ◆ eyeglasses and contact lenses prescribed by Non-Plan Providers as described under "Vision Services" in this "Benefits and Your Cost Share" section - ◆ out-of-area dialysis care as described under "Dialysis Care" in this "Benefits and Your Cost Share" section - ◆ routine Services associated with Medicare-approved clinical trials as described under "Services Associated with Clinical Trials" in this "Benefits and Your Cost Share" section
+- This section describes the Services that are covered under this EOC. - Services are covered under this EOC as specifically described in this EOC.
+Services that are not specifically described in this EOC are not covered, except as required by federal law.
+Services are subject to exclusions and limitations described in the "Exclusions, Limitations, Coordination of Benefits, and Reductions" section.
+Except as otherwise described in this EOC, all of the following conditions must be satisfied: - You are a Member on the date that you receive the Services - The Services are Medically Necessary - The Services are one of the following: - ◆ Preventive Services - ◆ health care items and services for diagnosis, assessment, or treatment - ◆ health education covered under "Health Education" in this "Benefits and Your Cost Share" section - ◆ other health care items and services - ◆ other services to treat Serious Emotional Disturbance of a Child Under Age 18 or Severe Mental Illness - The Services are provided, prescribed, authorized, or directed by a Plan Physician except for: - ◆ certain care when you visit the service area of another Region, as described under "Receiving Care Outside of Your Home Region" in the "How to Obtain Services" section - ◆ drugs prescribed by dentists, as described under "Outpatient Prescription Drugs, Supplies, and Supplements" in this "Benefits and Your Cost Share" section - ◆ emergency ambulance Services, as described under "Ambulance Services" in this "Benefits and Your Cost Share" section - ◆ Emergency Services, Post-Stabilization Care, and Out-of-Area Urgent Care, as described in the "Emergency Services and Urgent Care" section - ◆ eyeglasses and contact lenses prescribed by Non-Plan Providers, as described under "Vision Services" in this "Benefits and Your Cost Share" section - ◆ out-of-area dialysis care, as described under "Dialysis Care" in this "Benefits and Your Cost Share" section

-- You receive the Services from Plan Providers inside our Service Area, except where specifically noted to the contrary in the sections listed below for the following Services: - ◆ authorized referrals as described under "Getting a Referral" in the "How to Obtain Services" section - ◆ certain care when you visit the service area of another Region as described under "Receiving Care Outside of Your Home Region" in the "How to Obtain Services" section - ◆ emergency ambulance Services as described under "Ambulance Services" in this "Benefits and Your Cost Share" section - ◆ Emergency Services, Post-Stabilization Care, and Out-of-Area Urgent Care as described in the "Emergency Services and Urgent Care" section - ◆ out-of-area dialysis care as described under "Dialysis Care" in this "Benefits and Your Cost Share" section - ◆ prescription drugs from Non-Plan Pharmacies as described under "Outpatient Prescription Drugs, Supplies, and Supplements" in this "Benefits and Your Cost Share" section - ◆ routine Services associated with Medicare-approved clinical trials as described under "Services Associated with Clinical Trials" in this "Benefits and Your Cost Share" section - The Medical Group has given prior authorization for the Services if required under "Medical Group authorization procedure for certain referrals" in the "How to Obtain Services" section
+- ◆ routine Services associated with Medicare-approved clinical trials, as described under "Services Associated with Clinical Trials" in this "Benefits and Your Cost Share" section - You receive the Services from Plan Providers inside our Service Area, except for: - ◆ authorized referrals, as described under "Getting a Referral" in the "How to Obtain Services" section - ◆ certain care when you visit the service area of another Region, as described under "Receiving Care Outside of Your Home Region" in the "How to Obtain Services" section - ◆ emergency ambulance Services, as described under "Ambulance Services" in this "Benefits and Your Cost Share" section - ◆ Emergency Services, Post-Stabilization Care, and Out-of-Area Urgent Care, as described in the "Emergency Services and Urgent Care" section - ◆ out-of-area dialysis care, as described under "Dialysis Care" in this "Benefits and Your Cost Share" section - ◆ prescription drugs from Non-Plan Pharmacies, as described under "Outpatient Prescription Drugs, Supplies, and Supplements" in this "Benefits and Your Cost Share" section - ◆ routine Services associated with Medicare-approved clinical trials, as described under "Services Associated with Clinical Trials" in this "Benefits and Your Cost Share" section - The Medical Group has given prior authorization for the Services, if required, as described under "Medical Group authorization procedure for certain referrals" in the "How to Obtain Services" section